 RebelMouse’s 7 Facts About Contagious Media + How to Sustain It

 RebelMouse Founder and CEO (and former CTO of The Huffington Post) Paul Berry has obsessed about contagious media — and how people consume it — for decades.
-He chatted with Steve Rubel, Chief Content Strategist at Edelman, for Rubel's podcast on all things storytelling, Content Convergence.
+He chatted with Steve Rubel, Chief Content Strategist at Edelman, for Rubel's podcast on all things storytelling and Content Convergence.

-Click here to listen to it for free and get up to speed on ad blocking, audience growth, and the future of media companies and marketing in 2016.
+Click here to listen to it for free and get up to speed on ad blocking, audience growth, and the future of media companies and marketing.

 In addition (and only in supplementary fashion!), digest some of the key points in our true gif-listicle form.